-The Owens Museum of Fine Art, 61 York Street in Sackville was opened in 1895 on the campus of Mount Allison University.
-The Gallery is located in a historically significant, 19th-century building designed by Toronto architect Edmund Burke, one of Canada’s most important and influential architects, to accommodate the teaching of fine arts at the Mount Allison Ladies’ College, and to house a collection of approximately 300 works of art and statuary acquired by Mount Allison in 1893.
-The Gallery has a long association with the education of women artists, and continues today to explore this important history through its exhibitions, research, publishing, education and community outreach , and the development of the Permanent Collection.
+The Owens Museum of Fine Arts, located at 61 York Street in Sackville, opened in 1895 on the Mount Allison University campus.
+This 19th-century building, designed by influential Canadian architect Edmund Burke, was intended for teaching fine arts at Mount Allison Ladies’ College and housing a collection of approximately 300 art pieces and statues acquired by the university in 1893.
+The Gallery has a rich history of educating women artists and continues to explore this legacy through exhibitions, research, publishing, educational and community outreach programs, and the development of its Permanent Collection.

-The original Owens Art Institution was founded in Saint John by John Owens, a Shipbuilder who specified in his will that money be set aside “for the purpose of establishing a gallery or school of art.”
-Before his death, John Owens had provided funding for the construction and operation of a church in Saint John.
-This church was later converted by Owens’ executors into the Owens Art Institution.
-In 1884, Owens’ executor, Robert Reed, hired Canadian artist, John Hammond, to assist with purchasing and assembling an art collection and to teach art classes at the Institution.
-From May 1884 to September 1885, John Hammond traveled in Britain and Europe, buying works of art and shipping them back to Saint John where Robert Reed organized them for display in the new gallery.
-Robert Reed’s interest and knowledge of art is reflected in many of the artworks which he purchased and contributed to the collection.
-At least one third of the original collection was work selected by Robert Reed.
+The original Owens Art Institution was founded in Saint John by shipbuilder John Owens, who bequeathed money in his will for establishing an art gallery or school.
+Before his death, Owens funded the construction and operation of a church in Saint John, which was later converted by his executors into the Owens Art Institution.
+In 1884, Owens’ executor Robert Reed hired Canadian artist John Hammond to assist in purchasing and assembling an art collection and teaching art classes at the Institution.
+Between May 1884 and September 1885, Hammond traveled throughout Britain and Europe, acquiring art pieces that were shipped to Saint John and organized by Reed for display in the new gallery.
+Reed’s interest and knowledge of art are evident in many of the artworks he purchased and contributed to the collection.

-Although the Owens Art Institution flourished in Saint John for many years, in 1893, the collection was transferred to Mount Allison University and the Owens Art Gallery was established in Sackville.
-John Hammond was transferred to Sackville with the Owens collection and continued to conduct art classes at the Mount Allison Ladies’ College as he had done in Saint John.
-The collection of artworks and statuary was permanently displayed at the gallery for teaching purposes.
-Several of the original paintings in the Owens collection are marked with brushstrokes of paint from students trying to match their palettes with those of the original painting which they were copying.
+Although the Owens Art Institution thrived in Saint John, the collection was transferred to Mount Allison University in 1893, establishing the Owens Art Gallery in Sackville.
+John Hammond accompanied the Owens collection to Sackville, where he continued teaching art classes at the Mount Allison Ladies’ College.
+The collection of artworks and statues was displayed permanently at the gallery for instructional purposes.